 Nearly every household in the West has a vacuum cleaner.
-It is such a useful piece of equipment that that not only saves your effort, but also saves your time.
+It is such a useful piece of equipment that not only saves your effort but also saves your time.
 A vacuum cleaner depends on a partial vacuum to suck up dirt and dust.
 The partial vacuum is created by an air pump.

 A vacuum cleaner can be the most reliable tool to clean carpets, rooms, and floors.
 You can use the vacuum cleaner to clean anything as long as they have dust, yarn, threads, and small particles.
 The dust collected by the cleaner is stored in a dust bag and later disposed of.